-Why Port Cities's Breagh MacKinnon loves A God in Ruins by Kate Atkinson
+Why singer-songwriter Breagh MacKinnon of Port Cities loves the novel A God in Ruins by Kate Atkinson

-Breagh MacKinnon of pop group Port Cities is a singer/songwriter/musician based in Cape Breton.
-The book she's presently reading is A God in Ruins by Kate Atkinson.
+Breagh MacKinnon of pop group Port Cities is a singer, songwriter and musician based in Cape Breton.
+The book she's reading is A God in Ruins by Kate Atkinson.

 "The book I read most recently is called A God in Ruins by Kate Atkinson.
 When I got into it, I realized that it's actually set in a lot of the cities that we were visiting while on tour.
 It allowed me to put myself in the shoes of the characters who were describing these parts of the world.